Hot Auto Maintenance & Repairs How-Tos

 Air conditioning systems are cold and wet and make great breeding grounds for bacteria and mold, and adding a nasty odor to the air coming out of the vents.

-In this video we will show you how to install a new serpentine belt on your 96-06 Chevy Silverado or GMC Sierra.
+In this video we will show you how to replace the inside door handle on your 04-10 Toyota Sienna.

 How To: Get a Dent Out of a Car Using Just a Plunger